S5-Final-Project-PARK/symfoni-backoffice/README.md

         data{
           'email'
           'password'
-          'role' * Either 'user' or 'admin'
+          'role' * Only 'user' or 'admin'
         }

     firebase_verify                 POST     ANY      ANY    /firebase/verify